Operating Agreements in LLCs

 Take a more detailed look at LLC Operating Agreements and Limited Liability Companies.

 Virginia Attorneys With Business Formation Knowhow

-At the northern VA law firm of Business Division of Hale Ball, the Business Division lawyers have experience with business formation and operations.
+At the northern VA law firm of Business Division of HALE BALL MURPHY, PLC, the Business Division lawyers have experience with business formation and operations.
 We know the concerns that investors and business people have when they are establishing, operating and expanding an enterprise with others.
 Even the most trustworthy of partners can experience a lapse in health or suffer a financial misfortune.
 When one of Business Division attorneys prepares an operating agreement for your LLC, you and your partners will know the cause and effects of trigger events (i.e. death, disability, personal financial insolvency, et cetera).
 We will also explain to your members the extent of their personal liability.

 Avoid Future Legal Complications

 The business law attorneys at HALE BALL MURPHY, PLC know that the best way to avoid future legal entanglements is to start their clients’ LLCs with an ironclad business operating agreement.
 When members of a limited liability corporation know what’s required of them, costly misunderstandings and mistakes can be avoided.

 For decades, the Attorneys of the Business Division of HALE BALL MURPHY, PLC has been serving new and existing businesses in Northern Virginia with their business formation and transformation needs.
 Whether you have broad business questions you need answers to, or something specific in mind (ex.
 Subchapter S Corporations), our attorneys can assist you with any legal aid you might need.

 If you have a question about any type of business matter, we encourage you to schedule a confidential consultation with one of our Northern Virginia lawyers.
 To make an appointment call us at the above telephone number 1-703-591-4900 or use the contact form below.